 - Preventing muscle growth

 - Increasing muscle breakdown

-The condition also makes the liver unable to respond well to insulin, leading to insulin resistance.
-This means that your body loses its ability to use blood glucose for energy.
+The condition also makes your liver unable to respond well to insulin, leading to insulin resistance.
+This means that your body loses its ability to use blood sugar (glucose) for energy.

 Cachexia has also been linked to: